markwatsonatx/markwatsonatx.github.io/_posts/2016-08-04-serverless-guiless-openwhisk.markdown

 5. I only have to pay for API calls (50K free per month) and the time my OpenWhisk actions are executing.

-Now, obviously I didn't just create the next Pokemon Go, but I think I built a pretty neat app in one night (a very late night) that doesn't require a download or even a mobile web browser You can run this thing on a flip phone if you want.
+Now, obviously I didn't just create the next Pokemon Go, but I think I built a pretty neat app in one night (a very late night) that doesn't require a download or even a mobile web browser.
+You can run this thing on a flip phone if you want.
 Along the way I got to learn some cool new things, and feed this crazy brain of mine.